 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Commission are described in Note 1 to the financial statements.
-During the fiscal year ended June 30, 2016, the Commission implemented GASB Statement No. 72 such that investments are now required to be reported at fair value.
+No new accounting polices were adopted and the application of existing policies was not changed during the year ended June 30, 2017.
 We noted no transactions entered into by Commission during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.